-When teaching, I often get asked: “is it really that important to preheat my oven?”
-My answer is a resounding “Yes” Preheating is really important if the recipe calls for it.
+When teaching, I often get asked “Is it really that important to preheat my oven?”
+My answer is a resounding “Yes!”.
+Preheating is really important if the recipe calls for it.

 So let’s talk about… say, cookies.
-You’ve made a batch of cookie mix; it’s got the usual suspects, flour, egg, sugar and butter.
+You’ve made a batch of cookie mix.
+It’s got the usual suspects, flour, egg, sugar and butter.
 Each of these ingredients reacts differently to heat.
 Flour on its own doesn’t do too much, but the rest!
 The egg will start to alter at around 6o°c, Sugar melts, and once it reaches the higher temperatures all sorts of things happen, and finally, butter melts at body temp.
 I’ve even writen a course on why cookies spread and how to prevent it many issues people have.
 Get the drift.
 LOL cookies spreading, drift, I made a pun.

 How accurate is your oven?

-And what about oven accuracy, a lot of home ovens are a bit off.
+What about oven accuracy, a lot of home ovens are a bit off.
 I had one that was 70°c out at the top end.
 Got that fixed straight away.
 Don’t panic it’s easy to find out if yours is out.
 All you need is one of these little temperature gauges.
 They’re usually between $6 and $10 so well worth the investment.
-We have some at the cooking school, but if you’re not nearby, check them out here.
-The beauty of having a small temperature gauge like this one is that you can move it around.
-See what temperature it is from front to back and side to side.
-If you bake a lot or want to bake more this tool is invaluable.
+We have some at the cooking school, but if you’re not nearby, many supermarkets sell them.
+The beauty of having a small temperature gauge like this one is that you can move it around, and see what temperature it is from front to back and side to side.
+If you bake a lot or want to bake more, this tool is invaluable.

 So next time you go to bake, make sure you turn on your oven before you do anything else to give it enough time to preheat – if that is what the recipe tells you!